The Impact of Autism on the Family

 ‘Because a book or a course can show some different steps to take – and those can create a great foundation,’ I started, ‘but they’re not customized to what’s going on in a particular family.’

-For parents who are time short, they need something quick, but that also applies to their particular circumstances.
+For parents who are time short, they need something quick.
+But they also need something that applies to their particular circumstances – and sometimes that needs to be customized.

 Most families benefit from the foundation.
 But they also benefit from a customized solution made to work for their situation – the ages of those involved, the family dynamics, the goals – everything.